While things will be a little different this winter, the NHS is still here to help should you suddenly fall ill or get injured.

 - Important information if you have flu or norovirus (the winter vomiting bug)

 - Choose the right NHS service.
-If you need medical help but it’s not a 999 emergency, call NHS 111 for advice and support.
 This leaflet provides signposting advice and provides guidance on what to have in your medicine cabinet.

 - Easy read guide to NHS 111, including how to contact NHS 111 for urgent medical problems.